-Welcome to my latest blog post which is dedicated to board books.
-These sturdy, crumple proof reads have been the building blocks to my daughters love of reading and recently they have enjoyed some fantastic ones which I must share with you.
+Welcome to my latest blog post which is dedicated to interactive and fun board books.
+These sturdy, crumple proof reads have been the building blocks to my daughters love of reading and recently they have enjoyed some fantastic interactive ones which I must share with you.

 Touch words: My Day, Clothes and Food by Rila Alexander.

 Touch Words is a brilliant series of board books that I highly recommend for preschoolers and up.
 All the books are wonderfully tactile and are sure to entice many readers, young and older.

 In Clothes different clothing is shared and in My Day, things that young readers do on a routinely basis are shared, such as playing and staying clean.
 In Food, various fishers are explored such as rice and pie.

 On each double page readers can see the name of the focus object which is presented with raised letters.
 Words associated with that food are shared and a brilliant image which is tactile is shown on the opposite page.

 The book is a super sensory experience and is presented brilliantly.
 We are huge fans of this series that encourages exploration of vocabulary and does so in such a fun way.